UNICORE-EU/unicore-docs/source/user-docs/user-docs-introduction.rst

 Running this job via ``ucc run`` will submit and monitor the job, waiting for its completion and then download the standard output and error files (see :ref:`ucc_batch` for more details).

-UCC has many options to modify this behaviour, and you will often submit the job without waiting for it to finish (see the section `Options overview <ucc-options-overview>`).
+UCC has many :ref:`options <ucc-options-overview>` to modify this behaviour, and you will often submit the job without waiting for it to finish (see the section :ref:`asynch-submission`).

-The ``ucc list-jobs`` command is used to list all your jobs (that were submitted via UNICORE), and you can use other ucc commands to interact with the job or download results.
+The ``ucc list-jobs`` command is used to list all your jobs (that were submitted via UNICORE), and you can use other :ref:`ucc commands <get-job-status>` to interact with the job or :ref:`download results <download-results>`.

 Advanced batch jobs